Skip to Main Content

 Back in the game: Preventing teen sports injuries

 This year, spring is the new fall for school sports.
-Many teen athletes have hit the practice fields as local schools restart sports that were previously canceled due to COVID-19 restrictions.
+Many teen athletes have hit the practice fields as local schools restart sports.

 Quick tips to stay safe during sports season